WilderFury 2 Fight Week preview: Big stakes for boxing

 Meanwhile, smaller athletes continued to pursue boxing, often because there weren’t many other big money opportunities.
 The world’s highest-earning boxers of the last 20 years, Manny Pacquiao and Floyd Mayweather, competed at weights less than 150 pounds, often far less.
 Pacquiao began his career weighing 108 pounds.

-But the heavyweight division is again the center of attention, thanks to the charismatic American and brash talking Irish traveler who have resurrected the division.
-Yes, Anthony Joshua and even Andy Ruiz Jr. have helped the resurgence.
-But the biggest fight that could be made now has been made and is hours away.
+The heavyweight division is now the center of attention again, thanks to the charismatic American and brash talking Irish traveler who have resurrected the division.
+Brit Anthony Joshua and even Mexican-American Andy Ruiz Jr. have helped the resurgence.
+But the biggest fight that could be made is hours away.

 Big stakes riding on the big men

 Heavyweight championship fights were once a cultural phenomenon beyond sports.
-But as boxing interest has shifted to streaming services and a niche audience, pay per view sales have dropped.
+As boxing interest has shifted to streaming services and a niche audience, pay per view sales have dropped.

 In the last six weeks, the co-promoters and networks have leaned in hard to convince Americans boxing still matters with Super Bowl ads, public appearances, YouTube content, features in GQ Magazine, and more interviews than either Wilder or Fury imagined.
 Thank goodness neither man has trouble expressing himself.